-The Willow Crochet Throw is a pattern that is perfect for beginner crocheters.
-This striped throw blanket is worked in simple stitches and is fun to make!
+The Willow Crochet Throw is an easy blanket pattern that is perfect for beginner crocheters.
+This striped throw blanket is worked in simple stitches and easy to get the hang of which makes it really fun to work up.

 Keep on reading to find the free crochet pattern for the Willow blanket to get started today.

-If you love bulky blankets or live in a cold area like me, then you may also like some of the other throws I’ve designed that are perfect for staying warm.
+If you love bulky blankets or live in a cold area like me, then you’ll love this throw because it is PERFECT for staying warm.

 Read on down to learn more, and I can’t wait for you to make this throw blanket!